 Gaining experience in various fields of hotel work and then getting promotion to management.

 Some hotel chains run trainee management programmes for graduates in a relevant subject.

-You may be able to enter through a Modern Apprenticeship in Hospitality (Supervision and Leadership) at SCQF Level 7 or a Technical Apprenticeship in Hospitality Management at SCQF Level 8.
+You may be able to enter through a Modern Apprenticeship in Hospitality Supervision and Leadership at SCQF Level 7 or Hospitality Management Skills at SCQF Level 8.